-The Loire is renowned for the softness of its climate and the richness of its soil, qualities that help produce some of the best fruit and vegetables you’ll find anywhere.
+The Loire is renowned for its mild climate and the rich soils, qualities that help produce some of the best fruit and vegetables you’ll find anywhere.
 From Anjou’s orchards come greengages, named Reine Claude after François I’s queen, and the succulent Anjou pear, Doyenné du Comice.
-Market stalls overflow with seasonal fruits, particularly local tiny sweet strawberries.
 Tours is famous for its French beans and Saumur for its potatoes and shallots.
 Asparagus, particularly the fleshy white variety, appears in soufflés, omelettes and other egg dishes as well as on its own, accompanied by vinaigrette made (if you’re lucky) with local walnut oil.
-Finally, from Berry, comes the humble lentil, whose green variety often accompanies salmon or trout.
+Finally, from Berry, comes the humble green lentil, which often accompanies salmon or trout.

 Given the number of rivers that flow through the region, it’s hardly surprising that fish features on most restaurant menus, though this doesn’t guarantee that it’s from the Loire itself.
 Favourites are sandre (pikeperch, a fish native to Central Europe), usually served in the classic Loire beurre blanc sauce; stuffed bream; matelote (a kind of stew) of local eels softened in red wine and little smelt-like fishes served deep-fried (la friture).